spdx/license-list-XML/DOCS/OSI-SPDX-history.md

 # from Max's list - still to address:
 ## Not in OSI list, but in SPDX's list

-* GPL-3.0-with-GCC-exception

-what is the quesiton here?

-* LGPL-2.0

-this is a deprecated SPDX license id, not sure what the question is here?

 * MIT-Modern-Variant

-### False-positives

-- Many mismatches in GPL/LGPL/AGPL because of -only/-or-later/+.
-I unified those

-what do you mean my mismatches? and "unified those"?

 # OSI issues